 Gross and Net Efficiency

-A while later someone developed the condensing boiler, a high efficiency boiler.
+Eventually, someone worked out how to prevent the condensed water from damaging the boiler.
+That gave us condensing boilers, high efficiency boilers.
 Most of these have a gross efficiency of about 88% and under some circumstances might reach 91%.
 So, still using net efficiency, most of these are reaching over 97% and under some circumstances reach a magical 101%.
 Apparently no heat loss at all and even better than perfect.
 Amazing!
 In reality, high efficiency boilers are a big improvement but they still lose about 10% of the heat generated from the gas you pay for.

 With gross and net efficiency, we feel that the industry should have stuck to gross.
 Science uses gross.
 Marketing uses net.

-When we service boilers we choose to state the combustion efficiency as a gross efficiency figure since it shows what percentage of the gas you pay for actually produces useful heat.
-In the end though, as long as we see past the marketing wheeze, it doesn't matter which we use to compare boiler efficiencies as long as we stick to one or the other.
+When we service boilers we prefer to state the combustion efficiency as a gross efficiency figure since it shows what percentage of the gas you pay for actually produces useful heat.
+In the end though, as long as we see past the marketing wheeze, it doesn't matter whether we use gross or net to compare boiler efficiencies as long as we stick to one or the other.
 We can only compare gross with gross and net with net.

 If you want to know more, we wrote an article on another web site which gives more information: http://www.lovekin.net/boiler-efficiency-gross-and-net.html